kaminskypavel/BlueWallet/README.md

-# Extra (DNA) Layer - a bitcoin wallet base on biometric protection
+# BioWallet - a bitcoin ₿ wallet based on biometric protection
 ---
 ####  ⚠🛑THIS IS A PROOF OF CONCEPT - PLEASE DO NOT USE IT FOR STORING REAL BITCOINS 🛑⚠

-A Thin Bitcoin Wallet.
+A Thin Bitcoin Wallet, Based on the popular [BlueWallet](www.bluewallet.io).
-Built with React Native and Electrum, Based on the popular [BlueWallet](www.bluewallet.io).
+Integrated with [TypingDNA](typingdna.com) biometrics authentication

 ---